Qemu ZCU102 hvisor Startup

 Use Existing Image

-It is recommended to directly use the pre-built/linux/images/Image from the ZCU102 BSP as the Linux kernel to boot on ZCU102, as its driver configuration is complete.
+It is recommended to use the pre-built/linux/images/Image from the ZCU102 BSP as the Linux kernel to boot on ZCU102, as its driver configuration is complete.

 Compile Yourself